sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 In the circuit of proving the state root transition, we need to calculate two merkle roots of previous and next state.
 It means that at least two times of program cycles are needed.
 Then the total number of the entire program cycles would be under 20,000,000.

 The table below shows the proving time experiment by SP1 team.
-Note that the data is of before SP1 Turbo.
+Note that the data is of before SP1 Turbo / SP1 Hypercube.

 |Programs|SP1 zkVM program cycles|Proving time|
 |---|---|---|